u-d-ash/Bloggo/content/aboutme/index.md

 .\
 .

-fuck no. i will write however i feel like.
+f*ck no. i will write however i feel like. it's my blog.

 ciao.